 Hopefully, this is a rare occurrence, as you don’t want to continuously use detergent on your pet.

 What Can I Wash My Dog With If I Don’t Have Dog Shampoo?

 While shampoo formulated for dogs is the best option, there may be times when your pup needs a bath right away and there’s no dog shampoo handy.

 In this case, there are a few alternatives that are better for your dog than dish soap:

-Castile Soap – Here’s another good alternative to dog shampoo.
-Unlike dish soap, castile soap is vegetable-based, all-natural and won’t dry out your dog’s skin.
+Castile Soap: This is another good alternative to dog shampoo.
+Unlike dish soap, castile soap is vegetable-based, all-natural, and won’t dry out your dog’s skin.
 To stay safe, go with the unscented version, and be careful not to get it in your dog’s eyes or nose.